 New figures from Public Health England for 2013 show that the trend of more people over the age of 45 are diagnosed with an STI.
 This has led to claims from some experts that the baby boom generation have rarely (and some have never) used a condom.
 The FPA’s Harry Walker, who is the Policy and Parliamentary Manager said that “while increases in STI diagnoses can in part be attributed to greater awareness and better testing programmes, there has been an undeniable growth of STIs among older age groups…. some of these people will be from the ‘baby boom’ generation who grew up in the 1960s when the contraceptive pill was introduced and may have never or rarely used condoms.”

-While the total number of STIs fell during 2013 (from the previous year) there was a 7% increase in teh 45 to 64 year olds and an 8.2% increase in the over 65s.
-The most common infections were chlamydia, gonorrhoea, herpes and genital warts.
+While the total number of STIs fell during 2013 (from the previous year) there was a 7% increase in the 45 to 64 year olds and an 8.2% increase in the over 65s.
+The most common infections were Chlamydia, Gonorrhoea, Herpes and genital warts.
 These figures only include STIs that the NHS tests for.
-Better2Know finds that we have a high number of positives for gardnerellea and ureaplasma, which are not tested for routinely by the NHS.
+Better2Know finds that we have a high number of positives for Gardnerella and Ureaplasma, which are not tested for routinely by the NHS.

 Better2Know can help you to get tested whatever your age.
 Our testing is private and confidential, so no one will know why you are at one of our clinics.
 We will get you your results quickly and in some cities while you wait.
 Call us today to book your appointment.